Berea-CS-Courses/capstone-project-HadesGeneral/Deliverables/D1_ProjectSpec.md

 # Overview
 I would like to build a lego robot that will be attached to a skateboard.
-The user will be able to control said robot remotely, which would entail making it move forward, reverse, and stear the skateboard.
+The user will be able to control said robot remotely, which would entail making it move forward and stear the skateboard.
 If time permits I would like it to drive itself as best as I can make it.
 I want to prove that with the right equipment and time this can become a system that a user can ride and it moves to a user set location.

 # Concept
-What is in scope of this class is making a lego robot that can be attached to a skateboard and make it move forward and reverse by a user.
-The next step would make it be able to turn left and right.
+What is in scope of this class is making a lego robot that can be attached to a skateboard and make it move forward.
+The next step would make it be able to turn left and right at will of the user that controls it via an app.
-What is out of scope is the ability to make it self drive itself and have it have enough power to support a rider.
-It would like this to be a concept idea of a self driving skateboard that a user rides.
-Setting a destination and they imply ride it.
+What is out of scope is the ability to make it self drive itself and have it have enough power/structure to support a rider.
+I would like this to be a concept idea of a self driving skateboard that a user rides.
+Setting a destination and they simply ride it.
 Similar to a self driving car.

 # Requirements
 #### Functional Requirements
 - Move forward when designated button is pressed
 - Move backwards when designated button is pressed
-- turn/lean right when designated button is pressed
+- Move weight to left side to turn left when a button is pressed.
-- turn/lean left when designated button is pressed
+- Move weight to right side to turn right when a button is pressed.

 #### Non-Functional Requirements